jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

         enable = 1; // Start the counter

         // Monitor the output
-        #600; // Run long enough to see repeating sequence
+        #600; // Run long enough to see a repeating sequence
         $finish;
     end